Configuring after installation

 Time period to retain access to project resources

-Enter the amount of time users can retain their user pool ID or self-elevation privileges.
+Enter the amount of time (minutes, hours, or days) users can retain their user pool ID or self-elevation privileges.
+The maximum value is 90.

 The value you enter here is loaded by default into the Duration box for users requesting a user ID.